 And when it’s time to clean out the fridge, I can almost always pull something together with a few stocked canned goods.

-Here’s what you’ll need, plus a few tips and variations:
+Here’s everything you’ll need, plus a few tips and variations on substituting ingredients:

 - Yukon gold potatoes – My preferred potato to use would be Yukon gold, red or white, but russet would be ok too.
 I used gold potatoes here.